VT Recreational Trails Program (RTP)

 - Railroads: Before approving a trail on a railroad right-of-way, States must ensure that the railroad has been rail banked, and the trail project has a legal right to be located on the railroad right-of-way;

-- Roads: RTP funds may not be used to improve roads for general passenger vehicle use, unless those roads/bridges are specifically designated for recreational use by the managing agency;
+- Roads: RTP funds may not be used for improvements to roads and/or bridges for general passenger vehicle use, unless those roads/bridges are specifically designated for recreational use by the managing agency;

 - If Vermont towns designate class IV roads to be used for recreational use(s), and you are applying to maintain a class IV road that has been designated by the town for recreational use, a completed Class IV road resolution form must accompany the grant application;

 - Sidewalks adjacent to public roads; RTP funds should not be used to provide shoulders or sidewalks along roads unless the shoulders or sidewalks are necessary to complete a trail link;

 - Paved multi-use/bike paths; (NOTE: if you are planning on developing a paved path, contact the Vermont Agency of Transportation Local Facilities section)